JakkuSakura/CubiAI/README.md

     --output-dir ./build/character
 ```

-> **Hard failure when misconfigured:** the rigging stage refuses to continue without both an LLM key and a `rigging.builder.command`.
-This prevents placeholder rigs from being emitted.
+> **Hard failure when misconfigured:** the rigging stage is disabled by default; enable it by setting `rigging.enabled: true` and supplying both an LLM key and a `rigging.builder.command`.
 The segmentation backend loads SAM-HQ locally via `transformers`+`torch`; the first run downloads weights from Hugging Face unless they are already cached.

+Outputs include:
+- `layers.psd` built from the PNG stack.
+- Numbered transparent PNGs for each layer under `png/`.
+- Optional Live2D project structure (textures, `model3.json`, moc3) when rigging is enabled and a builder command is provided.

 ## Live2D Builder Integration
 - Edit `config/cubiai.yaml` and fill in `rigging.builder.command` with the Live2D automation tool you rely on (Cubism CLI, proprietary pipeline, etc.).